manetu/security-token/README.md

 ## login

 A Service Account must be created in the Manetu Realm UI using an x509 certificate prior to login.
-The certificate is obtained through different means for HSM and ECDSA key based logins.
+The certificate is obtained through different means for HSM and PEM key based logins.

 ### hsm